 To illustrate the point, take a law firm that has 100 clients.
 If 95 of those clients are happy with the services they received, that law firm could still have 5 unhappy clients leaving negative online reviews.
 And, like it or not, those 5 unhappy clients are much more likely to leave a negative review than those 95 happy clients leaving a positive one.

 So, how do law firms and lawyers get positive online reviews:

 2.)
 Lawyers have to get used to asking for positive online reviews from clients.
 For many lawyers and law firms, this can be a bit uncomfortable.
-But if business is obtained online, it is vital that lawyers get more accustomed to asking clients in a classy and non-pushy manner.
+But if the business is obtained online, lawyers must get more accustomed to asking clients in a classy and non-pushy manner.

 3.)
 Lawyers should really think about asking for a positive online review in a time appropriate manner.
 For example, if a client is happy with the results achieved and expresses this to you with gratitude, this might be a natural time to politely ask for a positive online review.
 The truly thankful clients will be glad to take a moment of their time to give you a review if you ask them.

 4.)
 Surveying clients can help lead to more online reviews.
 Of course, surveying clients is a great idea for other reasons as well.
 However, if your law firms survey clients, and a client gives a glowing, positive survey, it can be natural to ask for a positive online review at that time.

 5.)
 If clients do not know how to leave positive online reviews, put together some simple instructions that you can quickly e-mail to clients that can make it as easy as possible for them.
 For many clients, this is the biggest impediment to them leaving an online review — not knowing how to do it.
 In other words, they may be glad to do it.
 They just do not understand how to do it.